tomasherceg/dotvvm-docs/Controls/bootstrap/Popover/control.md

-Adds Bootstrap Popover functionality to a control.
+Adds a Bootstrap Popover functionality to a control.

 <http://getbootstrap.com/javascript/#popovers>